Latte Tags

 {var $name = 'John Smith', $age = 27}

-The {default} tag works similarly, except that it creates variables only if they do not exist:
+The {default} tag works similarly, but it creates variables only if they do not exist.
+If a variable already exists and contains the value null, it will not be overwritten:

-You can also specify types of variables.
-For now, they are informative and Latte does not check them.
+You can also specify variable types.
+For now, they are informative, and Latte does not check them.

 {var string $name = $article->getTitle()}